Italian bruschetta is a delicious classic appetizer that takes little to no time to make, but its taste is what the Italians swear by.

 The Italians love their bread, olive oil, and tomatoes.
-From tomato pizza to tomato and bread soup and, of course, classic Italian bruschetta, Italy is one of the top consumers of the tomatoes in the world.
+From tomato pizza to tomato and bread soup and, of course, classic Italian bruschetta, Italy is one of the top consumers of tomatoes in the world.
 While some of the Italian recipes can be time consuming, Italian bruschetta takes approximately 10 minutes to make.
-This fact is probably the key element why the Italians eat their bruschetta before main dishes.
+This is probably the key element why the Italians reach for their bruschetta before indulging in main dishes.

 The first Italian bruschetta was eaten by the Etruscan civilization.
 Back then to add taste to the local, usually saltless bread, people brushed it with garlic and olive oil before baking in ovens.
 Often a glass of wine accompanied ancient bruschetta.